Glentunnel: Ecology

 Joyce Reserve is a part of a Canterbury Plain-wide vision for a network of native forest.
 A total of 100,000 native trees have been planted by local school children and other volunteers.
 The aim is to encourage native birds to repopulate the region, as well as have a safe 'green path' from the Southern Alps to Lake Ellesmere, in between the two rivers (Rakaia and Waimakariri).
 Thus far, kingfishers, bellbirds, and waxeyes have inhabited the area.

 Recreation

 Glentunnel has many recreational walkways.
-These include the River Walk, a walkway that follows the Selwyn River from the camping ground to the one-lane bridge at the western end of Glentunnel, and the Millennium Walkway, which follows a now, non-existent tramway route up to the disused tunnel which gave the township its name.
+These include the River Walk, a walkway that follows the Selwyn River from the camping ground to the one-lane bridge at the western end of Glentunnel, and the Millennium Walkway, which follows the former tramway route up to the disused tunnel which gave the township its name.
 This walkway was opened in 2000.

 Glentunnel also has a domain, where cricket, football or rugby can be played.
-To the south of the domain is the Glentunnel camping ground, which is popular during the summer months for its location next to the Selwyn River.
+To the south of the domain is the Glentunnel campground, which is popular during the summer months for its location next to the Selwyn River.

 Adjacent to the domain is the Hororata Golf Club.